rickshory/Greenlogger-Docs/README.md

  - gl_manual.pdf

- The user manual, to see how Greenlogges work.
+ The user manual, to see how Greenloggers work.

 ## Contact
 #### Developer/Company